unm-historiography/metahistory/essays/modern/early-soviet-union-historiography.md

   image-url="joseph-stalin.jpg"
   source-url="https://commons.wikimedia.org/wiki/File:Stalin_Full_Image.jpg"
 %}

-A main criticism Stalin had was the way previous histories had been written, especially the way they were framed chronologically.
-Stalin called for a new textbook to be written, under his framework and with the Communist Party’s guidance, that would focus on the history of the Communist Party.

 In 1938 the textbook was published, titled _[History of the All-Union Communist Party (Bolsheviks): Short Course](https://en.wikipedia.org/wiki/History_of_the_Communist_Party_of_the_Soviet_Union_(Bolsheviks))_.
 The Short Course was primarily written by historians Vilhelm Knorin, Pyotr Pospelov and Yemelyan Yaroslavsky with an essay being authored by Stalin himself.
 The authorship would eventually change because Stalin would take credit for writing the entire book himself.